DanRepik/api_foundry/readme.md

           x-am-parent-property: customer_id
 ```

 In this example, the `customer` property of the `invoice` schema is an object type after reference resolution.
-By setting the `x-am-parent-property` attribute to a sibling property, API-Maker will use the value of that property to resolve the object value.
+By setting the `x-am-parent-property` attribute to a sibling property, API-Foundry will use the value of that property to resolve the object value.
 Specifically, in this example, the `customer_id` value of the invoice will be used to select the corresponding customer.

-> Internally API-Maker uses inner joins to select these objects using a single database operation.
+> Internally API-Foundry uses inner joins to select these objects using a single database operation.

 **Including an Array Propety**